CFSS-WRO/Hero-Pong/README.md

  > [!NOTE]
->For more details go to the schemes README by clicking [here](https://github.com/CFSS-WRO/WRO2425/blob/main/schemes/README.md)
+>For more details, go to the schemes README by clicking [here](https://github.com/CFSS-WRO/WRO2425/blob/main/schemes/README.md)

 <br>